JinmoKim08-bcc/NONOS/README.md

-# Neural Oscillation and Non-Oscillation Separator for Securing Temporal Resolution
+# Neural Oscillation and Non-Oscillation Separator in both time and frequency domains

-This repository is the official implementation of [Neural Oscillation and Non-Oscillation Separator for Securing Temporal Resolution (NONOS)].
+This repository is the official implementation of [Neural Oscillation and Non-Oscillation Separator in both time and frequency domains (NONOS)].

 ![Image](https://github.com/user-attachments/assets/1bf9fdc9-344d-447e-a66c-4d226c90be70)